What are the Problems Faced by Small Businesses?

 Maintaining Consistent Quality

 Delivering consistent quality in products or services is a constant challenge.
-Small businesses may lack the resources or systems to ensure consistency across all customer interactions.
+Small businesses may need more resources or systems to ensure consistency across all customer interactions.

 Small business owners can address this by implementing quality control measures, training employees, and seeking customer feedback.
 Online reviews and feedback platforms can be valuable resources for identifying areas that need improvement.